Whether buying, selling, or updating a home you already own, knowing the condition of the roof is very important.

 - Slate.
 They’re tough and especially good at keeping rain at bay.
 However, slate is heavy, expensive and can be broken easily.

-Inspections are a great way to identify damage that you can’t easily see from the ground, and it’ll also let you know about weaknesses that may not have been detected yet.
+Inspections are a great way to identify damage that you can’t easily see from the ground.
+It'll also let you know about weaknesses that may not have been detected yet.
 If a roof is wearing down prematurely or is nearing the end of a warranty, you can get a good estimate of your future costs.

 A good inspector with proper certifications and training will know when to look beyond fresh paint to see if there is an issue that wasn’t properly repaired.
 Attend the inspection and ask about trouble spots if you are concerned.